ctrlplusb/easy-peasy/README.md

 ## Core Concepts

-The below will introduce you step by step to all the core concepts of Easy Peasy.
+The below will introduce you step by step to the core concepts of Easy Peasy.
 At first we will interact with the store directly (remember we output a standard Redux store).
-After you gain this understanding we show you how to integrate Easy Peasy into your React application.
+In the following section we shall then integrate Easy Peasy into a React application.

 ### Setting up your store